Naroa Uriarte

-Naroa Uriarte Urazurrutia (born 5 February 2001) is a Spanish footballer who plays as a defender for Athletic Club.
+Naroa Uriarte Urazurrutia (born 5 February 2001) is a Spanish footballer who plays as a defender for Granada, on loan from Athletic Club.

 Club career

 Uriarte started her career in Bizkerre's academy.

 In December 2021, she tore the anterior cruciate ligament in her right knee, with the injury keeping her out for almost a year.

+In January 2024, Uriarte moved on loan to Granada until the end of the season.
+In August of the same year she returned to Granada, this time on a year's loan, along with Paula Arana and Amaia Iribarren.

 International career

 Uriarte was a member of the Spain under-17 squad that won the 2018 UEFA Women's Under-17 Championship in Lithuania and the 2018 FIFA U-17 Women's World Cup in Uruguay.